Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 Architectural

-- Climate-controlled areas do not have exterior walls.
-If this is unavoidable, the areas are insulated and have continuous vapour barriers.
+• Climate-controlled areas do not have exterior walls.
+If this is unavoidable, these walls are insulated and have continuous vapour barriers.

-- There are two sets of doors (vestibule) to separate climate-controlled areas from those that are not.
+• There are two sets of doors (vestibule) to separate areas that are climate controlled from those that are not.

-- Rooms: selected finishes and coatings are safe for collection objects.
+• Rooms: selected finishes and coatings are safe for objects.
 The minimum four days of drying time is respected.

-- Display cases: selected finishes and coatings are safe for collection objects.
-The minimum drying time of four weeks is respected
+• Display cases: selected finishes and coatings are safe for objects.
+The minimum drying time of four weeks is respected.

 Electrical

-- Light sources emit no or very little UV (no more than 10 µW/lm), which is ensured by using no- or low-UV sources (for example, LEDs or low-UV fluorescent tubes) or UV filters that exclude up to 400 nm.
+• Light sources emit no or very little UV (no more than 10 µW/lm), which is ensured by using no- or low-UV sources (for example, LEDs or low-UV fluorescent tubes) or anti-UV filters that exclude up to 400 nm.

-- Emergency exits are alarmed 24/7, and where direct egress from exhibition areas to outdoors is unavoidable, delayed egress is provided where permissible under the National Building Code of Canada or other codes.
+• Emergency exits are protected by an alarm system 24/7, and where direct egress from exhibition areas to the outdoors is unavoidable, delayed egress is provided where permissible under the National Building Code of Canada or other codes.

 Mechanical

-- RH and temperature sensors are located in the spaces, not only in the return air ducts.
+• HR and temperature sensors are located in all spaces, not only in the return air ducts.

-- Each space has independent controls, which can be adjusted based on occupancy loads and/or lender requirements.
+• Each space has independent controls, which can be adjusted based on occupancy loads or lender requirements.

 Structural